atom-retros/atomhk/README.md

 - Vite [Vite docs](https://vitejs.dev/).
 - Bootstrap
   [Bootstrap docs](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

+Laravel was chosen as its backend, due to it being robust and battle tested "in the real world" on top up that it has a huge community to back it, with tons of free (& paid) learning resources and its solid documentation that other projects' normally lack.
+Combine those things together and you'll be able to build anything you want even as a beginner, you dont need to be a PHP expert or a frontend master to work with Atom HK!

 If you are new to Laravel, then theres luckily tons of resources online to help you learn it.
 One of the best options is those two video courses.
 - https://laracasts.com/series/laravel-8-from-scratch